How can I book a reservation for one?

 We welcome guests to bring up to two 750ml bottles (or one magnum) of their own wine.
-Our corkage fee is $75 per 750ml bottle ($150 for a magnum), gratuity included.
-Please provide us with advance notice if you plan to bring your own wine.
+Our corkage fee is $75 per 750ml bottle ($150 for a magnum).

 Can I bring children?

-Children age 10 and older are welcome at Aska, although we do not have a children’s menu available and require all younger guests to have the same menu as the adults at the restaurant.
+Children age 10 and older are welcome at Aska, although we do not have a children’s menu available and require all younger guests to have the same menu as the adults.
 While we have had younger diners enjoy the menu fully, the average duration of the meal and the amount of food may not be for most children.
 Because of the small, intimate nature of our dining room, we do not allow infants or children younger than 10.

 Do you require reservations for the cellar bar or garden?